isomerpages/govtech-stp/_traveller-resources/Accepted COVID-19 Vaccinations and Vaccination Certificates.md

 #### 2a.
 Digitally -Verifiable Vaccination Certificates

-Travellers with digitally-verifiable vaccination certificates (i.e. with QR codes) can use the <a href="https://go.gov.sg/vcp-portal" target="_blank">Vaccination Check Portal (VCP)</a> to verify if their certificates can be digitally recognised.
+Travellers with <a href="/files/acceptedvaccinationcertificate.pdf" target="_blank">digitally-verifiable vaccination certificates</a> (i.e. with QR codes) can use the <a href="https://go.gov.sg/vcp-portal" target="_blank">Vaccination Check Portal (VCP)</a> to verify if their certificates can be digitally recognised.
 This is an <b>optional step</b> for travellers’ own assurance and planning.
 The VCP will issue a vaccination certificate acceptance letter if the certificate can be verified, and travellers can show this to transport operators and Singapore immigration as further proof of certificate verification.
-Travellers with difficulty verifying their certificates or are not sure where their QR codes are located can refer to the Frequently Asked Questions  on Vaccination Certificates.
+Travellers with difficulty verifying their certificates or are not sure where their QR codes are located can refer to the <a href="/faq#vaxcert" target="_blank">Frequently Asked Questions on Vaccination Certificates</a>.

 If the digital verification is unsuccessful, travellers can <b>show their vaccination app or vaccination certificates as proof of vaccination instead at the point of boarding or during immigration clearance </b> (see section below on <a href="#nondigitalvaxcert">non-digitally verifiable vaccination certificates</a>).

-Work Permit Holders and Short Term Visitors arriving before 31 March 2022, 2359h who are required to upload their vaccination certificates as part of a Vaccinated Travel Pass application should continue to do so as part of the Vaccinated Travel Lane requirement.
+Work Permit Holders and Short Term Visitors arriving <b>before 31 March 2022, 2359h</b> who are required to upload their vaccination certificates as part of a Vaccinated Travel Pass application should continue to do so as part of the Vaccinated Travel Lane requirement.
 The VCP does not replace this requirement.

 <div id="nondigitalvaxcert"></div>